stijn-dejongh/ars-rethorica/manuscript/Introduction.md

 As such, the oratory arts were highly valued, and the works of Aristotle influenced many public speakers, and philosophers, in the ancient world.
 The original work was written in ancient greek, and translated into Latin by Roman philosophers.

-Aristotle's works have been translated multiple times, both from the original Greek and it's contemporary Latin translations.
+Aristotle's works have been translated multiple times, both from the original Greek and its contemporary Latin translations.
 This derivative work is based on the translation by J.H.
 Freese, in 1926, which is in the public domain.
 Freese's translation was uploaded to the Perseus Hopper, and contains notes collected from other translations.
 Most notably, the translation notes by E. M. Cope (1877), and W.D.
 Ross (1959).